Research and conservation of the Philippine tarsier

 In this project we focus on conservation of endangered primate species the Philippine tarsier (Tarsius syrichta) in-situ, i. e. in area of its origin.
 The Philippines belongs to biodiversity hotspots with high degree of threat, where conservation efforts should be concentrated.
 Habitat loss and illegal pet trade are the main reasons of tarsier population decrease.
-Therefore we aim to establish a Philippine tarsier conservation centre in Bilar, Philippines in cooperation with Wings of Serenity and Simply Butterflies Conservation Centre.
+Therefore we aim to establish a Philippine tarsier conservation centre in Bilar, Philippines in cooperation with Wings of Serenity and Bohol Habitat Conservation Centre (formerly Simply Butterflies Conservation Centre).

 BREEDING CENTRE FOR TARSIERS

-Conservation education is one of the most important conservation tools and together with Simply Butterflies Conservation Centre in Bilar we will focus on developing and extending of the educational plans and programmes for a broad audience.
+Conservation education is one of the most important conservation tools and together with Bohol Habitat Conservation Centre in Bilar we focus on developing and extending of the educational plans and programmes for a broad audience.
 As a part of the project we will train more conservationist, as an example, one of the team member is a previous hunter who now works for tarsier conservation since 2010.
-We will continue with our educational activities in Czech Republic as well.
+We continue with our educational activities in Czech Republic as well.

-As a part of the Tarsius project we would like to promote ecotourism in Rajah Sikatuna and to develop organized trips to the national park that will raise awareness about necessity of nature conservation and at the same time provide benefits and alternative or additional livelihood for local residents.
-This will be achieved by organizing night safaris in neighbouring Rajah Sikatuna Protected Landscape.
+As a part of the Tarsius project we would like to promote ecotourism in Rajah Sikatuna.
+Therefore we have developed organized trips to the national park that raise awareness about necessity of nature conservation and at the same time provide benefits and alternative or additional livelihood for local residents.
+This is achieved by organizing night safaris in neighbouring Rajah Sikatuna Protected Landscape.
 Visitors have possibility to observe various wildlife including monkeys, flying lemurs, tarsiers, owls, various insects and plants.
 They are guided by a trained English speaking local guide and a local spotter who is a previous hunter employed by the Tarsius project since 2010.
 It brings unique experience of being in the night forests which influences all human senses.
 It helps to educate local people and change their attitude to nature conservation.
+More info here.